natecraddock/ziglua/docs.md

 The length of the returned string is almost always needed, so `Lua.toString() returns a zero-terminated Zig slice of the bytes with the correct length.

+### `lua_tointegerx` and `lua_tonumberx`

+Both of these functions accept an `isnum` return parameter to indicate if the conversion to number was successful.
+In the Zig version, both functions return either the number, or an error indicating the conversion was unsuccessful, and the `isnum` parameter is omitted.

 ## Examples

 Here are more thorough examples that show off the ziglua bindings in context.
 All examples use previously documented [`build.zig`](#build-documentation) setup.